Accommodation on the Western Front Battlefields

 The battlefields of the Ypres Salient are in the semi-rural area of West Flanders.
 The landscape is mainly made up of agricultural small-holdings, fields, small rivers, woods and villages.
 The city of Ypres is a focal point in the area, offering a range of places to eat, WW1 related sites to visit and places to shop.

-There is a good variety of accommodation in Ypres, in the nearby towns of Poperinge and Roeselare and in the outlying quiet country areas.
+There is a good variety of accommodation in and around Ypres, in the nearby towns of Poperinge and Roeselare and in the outlying quiet country areas.

 Somme Battlefields, Northern France

 There are hotels to suit all budgets in the cities of Arras and Amiens, which lie to the north and south of the Somme battlefields.
 There are a few hotels in Albert and Bapaume and a number of self-catering houses and accommodation for bed & breakfast directly on the battlefields.

 For information about the places to visit and sights to see on three battlefield areas of the 1914-1918 Western Front see our pages: